Resources for Professionals

 An Al-Anon Group is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of a problem drinker in their lives.
 It is not group therapy and is not led by a counsellor or therapist; This support network complements and supports professional treatment.

-Al-Anon Family Groups South Africa regularly joins Alcoholics Anonymous (A.A.) in informative webinars which are designed for local professionals – social workers, educators, SAPS, doctors, rehabs – to inform attendees on How Al-Anon/Alateen Works, the benefits and results of the Al-Anon programme and how you can contact us to request further information, local events and how our members are helped with their recovery from the effects of living, or have lived with problem drinkers.
+Al-Anon Family Groups South Africa regularly works with Alcoholics Anonymous (A.A.) in informative webinars which are designed for local professionals – social workers, educators, SAPS, doctors, rehabs – to inform attendees on How Al-Anon/Alateen Works.
+We share the benefits and results of the Al-Anon programme and how you can contact us to request further information, local events and how our members are helped with their recovery from the effects of living, or have lived with problem drinkers.

-An Alateen Group is a peer support group for teens who are struggling with the effects of someone else’s problem drinking.
-Many Alateen groups meet at the same time and location as an Al-Anon group.
-Alateen meetings are open only to teenagers.
+Alateen Groups are for teens who are struggling with the effects of someone else’s problem drinking.
+Many Alateen groups meet at the same time and location as an Al-Anon group or online at various times.
+Alateen and Pre-Alateen meetings are open only to teenagers ages from – 18.
 Alateen is not a program for young people seeking sobriety.

-There are no dues or fees.
-Groups are self-supporting, and usually pass a basket around for a voluntary contribution to pay for rent or Al-Anon literature.
+There are no dues or fees in Al-Anon/Alateen.
+Groups are self-supporting.
+Members make voluntary contributions to pay for rent or Al-Anon literature.
+Al-Anon does not accept any outside contributions.

 Encourage your clients to try Al-Anon, even if they minimize the problem with alcohol.
-The 2021 Al-Anon membership survey shows that 40% of newcomers who first came to Al-Anon because of a loved one’s drug addiction and later came to better understand the seriousness of that person’s alcohol problem only after attending Al-Anon for a period of time.
+The 2021 Al-Anon membership survey shows that 40% of newcomers who came first to Al-Anon because of a loved one’s drug addiction, later came to better understand the seriousness of that person’s alcohol problem only after attending Al-Anon for a period of time.

 Al-Anon has a wide range of books, pamphlets and workbooks available for purchase as well as informative free downloads.
 There are also many videos and podcasts available on YouTube and on Local media – they will help you and your clients understand how Al-Anon and Alateen can help.